apache/nuttx/configs/eagle100/README.txt

 	CONFIG_ARCH_BOOTLOADER - Configure to use the MicroMint Eagle-100
 	   Ethernet bootloader.

+	CONFIG_ARCH_LEDS -  Use LEDs to show state.
+Unique to board architecture.

   LM3S6818 specific device driver settings

 	CONFIG_UARTn_SERIAL_CONSOLE - selects the UARTn for the